It is never too late to start getting active. Even seniors can benefit from a low impact exercise like indoor cycling.

 It has Bluetooth connectivity so you can sync your exercise stats with the Schwinn Trainer App or other third-party training apps.

-If you’d rather have a simpler and more affordable recumbent bike, then I recommend Exerpeutic 900XLOpens in a new tab. for you.
+If you’d rather have a simpler and more affordable recumbent bike, then I recommend Exerpeutic 900XL for you.

 It has pulse sensors and a large display screen so you can monitor the distance you have covered, calories burned, time spent, and heart rate.